rosen-bridge/contract-test/README.md

 ### Contracts

 1. **X-Bridge Wallet:** This is a simple multi-sig address storing all X-wrapped tokens.
-All guards should must agree on a payment transaction in order to spend this box and pay requested tokens to the user.
+All guards must agree on a payment transaction in order to spend this box and pay the requested tokens to the user.

 1. **X-RWT Repo:** This contract is the system configuration for each chain.
 This contract is responsible for tracking the corresponding X-RWT tokens and locking RSNs to emit new X-RWTs.
-It stores the X-RWT/RSN factor, the quorum percentage of watchers, and the maximum watcher count for this chain.
-It also stores the list of available watcher WIDs alongside of their X-RWT token count.
+It stores the X-RWT/RSN factor, the quorum percentage of watchers, and the maximum needed event commitment count for this chain.
+It also stores the list of available watcher WIDs alongside their X-RWT token count.

 2. **X-Watcher Permit:** When a new watcher is registered, his X-RWT tokens would be locked in this contract.
 It also stores the WID in the registers.
 It can be spent only if the WID token exists in the spending transaction.

 3. **X-Event Commitment:** When a watcher detects a new event on the target chain creates an event commitment.

 4. **X-Event Trigger:** A watcher creates the event trigger after a quorum of watchers reported the same event.
-He will spend all commitments and reveals the event contents to generate the trigger event.
-It also stores the reporter WIDs in the trigger event that the guards will process.
+He will spend all commitments and reveals the event contents to generate the event trigger.
+It also stores the reporter WIDs in the event trigger that the guards will process.

 5. **X-Fraud:** Some watchers may create faulty events.
 The faulty events will be processed by the guards if a quorum of watchers created that event (resulting in a event trigger), but guards will ignore these triggers since they are not verifiable.
 After a while, the cleanup service collects all these faulty events and moves their X-RWT tokens to the fraud contract as punishment.
 The fraud contract will be spent to redeem RSNs from the X-RWT repo.

 ### Data